Explain why do spices enhance the immune system?

 In detail, for those interested!

-The antioxidant properties of spices
+The immunostimulatory properties of spices

 Did you know?